Sonoma County Office of Education

 A complaint alleging unlawful discrimination or retaliation must be filed no later than six months from the date the discrimination or retaliation occurred, or six months from when the complainant first learned of the unlawful discrimination.
 The Superintendent or designee may extend this timeline by up to ninety days for good cause, upon written request by the complainant setting forth the reasons for the extension.

-A student, parent, guardian, employee, individual, or organization may file a written complaint alleging discrimination, harassment, intimidation, and/or bullying on the basis of a protected characteristic under SCOE's Uniform Complaint Procedure by sending a complaint to SCOE's Title IX Coordinator (contact information listed above).
+A student, parent, guardian, employee, individual, or organization may file a written complaint or an oral complaint alleging discrimination, harassment, intimidation, and/or bullying on the basis of a protected characteristic under SCOE's Uniform Complaint Procedure by sending a written complaint or making an oral complaint to SCOE's Title IX Coordinator (contact information listed above).

 Download appropriate forms here: